 Aspirin and children

 Acetaminophen (paracetamol, Tylenol) and ibuprofen are generally used for children; not aspirin.
-Aspirin and salicylate NSAID usage in children raises the risk of developing Reye's Syndrome.
-In some countries, such as the UK, aspirin is only occasionally used in children under specialist supervision for Kawasaki disease and to prevent blood clot formation after heart surgery.
+Aspirin and salicylate NSAID usage in children raise the risk of developing Reye's Syndrome.
+In some countries, such as the United Kingdom, aspirin is only occasionally used in children under specialist supervision for Kawasaki disease and to prevent blood clot formation after heart surgery.

-Low-dose aspirin (75mg per day) is used as an antiplatelet medication - to prevent the formation of clots in the blood.
+Low-dose aspirin (75 milligrams per day) is used as an antiplatelet medication - to prevent the formation of clots in the blood.

 Low-dose aspirin may be given to patients who had: